Riadabd/export-and-import-lpdc-data/README.md

 ### Success

-In this case, we want to delete all LPDC data from the dev, QA and Prod Loket environments.
+In this case, we want to delete all LPDC data from the dev, QA and production Loket environments.
 The `DELETE` queries inside `delete_queries/` will be executed by `delete_queries.sh`; the SPARQL endpoint is provided through `--sparql-endpoint` and is set to `http://localhost:8890` by default.

 ### Failure